 What’s covered under the TravelCare policy

-If you’d like to clarify further what’s covered under the policy, please feel free to contact us at firstname.lastname@example.org.
+As always with insurance policies, terms and conditions apply, If you’d like to clarify further what’s covered under the policy, please feel free to contact us at firstname.lastname@example.org.